 To be sure, the 40s are tough for some people, especially since the Great Recession.
 U.S. salaries tend to peak in that decade of life (between ages 39 and 48 according to LearnVest), but that doesn’t mean much if you’re unemployed or underemployed.
 Those who weren’t able to buy homes or who lost them during the recession may be seeing rent hikes rather than equity increases.

-Folks who had their kids later in life may be hitting the wall in terms of salary right when their children are getting the most expensive.
-(Raising a kid costs $245,340 from birth to age 18, according to the U.S. government).
+Folks who had their children later than most may be hitting that salary ceiling right when the cost of having kids is getting expensive.
+(Raising a child costs $233,610 from birth to age 18, according to the U.S. government.)

 Maybe you’re one of those unemployed or underemployed folks and have been for years.
 If you don’t have much to spare, how can you save for retirement?